ifmcjthenknczny/react-cv/README.md

 * Centralize data input to one editable JSON/.ts file in main directory.
 * Minimize the output.
 * Export PDF directly to file.

+## Motivation
+Honestly, I created it because instead of learning LaTe for this one-time project, I preferred to focus on practising my CSS/React skills.

 ## License